amazeeio/docs/comparison.md

 # Comparison of amazee.io, Pantheon, Acquia Cloud, Platform.sh

-This comparison is provided by amazee.io itself and does not take guarantee that it is completely correct.
-We love our competitors and know that they provide an outstanding service.
-This comparison shows how amazee.io is different than our loved competitors.
+We like our competitors and know that they provide an outstanding service.
+This comparison is provided by amazee.io itself, we took careful care in researching the capabilities of our competitors, but we cannot guarantee that it is correct.

+If you found a mistake, we're happy to fix it!
+You can find the original file [in our github repository](https://github.com/amazeeio/docs/blob/master/comparison.md) and send us a pull request.

 <table>